tobiasbriones/blog/mathswe/com/legal/ops/cookies/pr/cookie-consent-client-integration---mathswe-com-2024-04-17/index.md

-A new minor feature in the backlog will add the expiration date to the details so the user can see how much is left for the `cookie-consent` cookie to expire and then prompt the banner to renew the consent.
+A new minor feature in the backlog will add the expiration date to the details so the user can see how much is left for the `cookie-consent` cookie to expire (it lasts 1 year) and then prompt the banner to renew the consent.

 The Cookie Service integration into the Cookie Banner and Customization pane makes the user preferences effective.
 It enriches the client-side consent